effectfully/inference-in-agda/UnificationInAgda.lagda.md

   _ = λ {A} -> [] {A}
 ```

-(`_ = <...>` is an anonymous definition: we ask Agda to type check something, but don't care about giving it a name, because not going to use it later)
+(`_ = <...>` is an anonymous definition: we ask Agda to type check something, but don't bother giving it a name, because we're not going to use it later)

 This definition is accepted, which means that Agda inferred its type successfully.